Tramshy/runtime-lightmap-controller/README.md

 * `Get Static Renderers With Colliders` vs. `Get Static Renderers Without Colliders`: The main difference is that if you use the latter option it will get renderers based on the transform of the object.
 This means that in order for a renderer to be found its center needs to be within bounds.

 ## Performance Notes
 This system is pretty well optimized, but using the smooth transition methods can be quite costly. (especially if you run this for multiple `LightBoundDefiner` at once) The smooth transition also requires quite a bit of preparation when the game is first started.
 If performance is a concern: consider disabling smooth transitions all together.
-This can be done under the `Runtime Lightmap Controller Settings` found in the top menu.
+This can be done under the `Tools` menu, found at the top of the screen.

 ## License
 This package is licensed under the MIT License.
 For more information read: `LICENSE`.